How To Start Conversations

 Ask a question or make a statement about an interesting outside topic

-I put the question and statement parts together because the intent is basically the same, you're saying something that will hopefully get the other person talking.
+I put the question and statement parts together because the intent is basically the same.
+You're saying something that will hopefully get them talking.
 You could also do a bit of a combo, where you ask a closed-ended question.
-If they give a detailed answer anyway, then that's a bonus.
+If they give a detailed answer anyway, that's a bonus.
 But if they say something quick like "Yeah" or "It was okay", then you can have a statement ready to go, covering what your opinion is, and hopefully that will get them going.

 - "Have you seen (new popular movie)?
 What did you think of it?"